 The Slender-billed Vulture is a critically endangered species of Old World vulture that lives in parts of Asia, including parts of India, Nepal, and Bangladesh.
 Slender-billed Vultures are closely related to Indian Vultures; together they were formerly considered to be one species, called the Long-billed Vulture.

 Slender-billed Vultures are relatively thin-bodied, with a dark, long, and narrow neck.
 Its bald head is also very dark, including the skin that leads up to its equally dark beak.
 The body plumage is made up of shades of brown

-According to the IUCN Red List, there may be just 3750 individuals in the wild Slender-billed Vulture population.
 The species faces numerous threats, including (secondary) poisoning and changes to livestock management throughout its range.